IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 Describe what you learned with this project.

 - **Irene Avezzù** I learned with Gson developing serialization and deserialization methods.
 I also learned that connecting the back and front end take much longer than I expected.
+During this group project, I learned how important it is to set coding style rules before beginning to have consistent code.
 - **Josephine Sacchetto:** I learned how to implement the design pattern and that without communication among those working on the same project, one cannot proceed effectively and efficiently toward the result.

+### Clarification

+The project was initially developed as explained so far by the two students but after the winter semester of the academic year 2022-23, Josephine withdrew from her studies.
+During the first exam session, in which I presented the whole project, some issues with code readability and transportability on different operating systems occurred.
+I was the only one who worked on the project since then to resolve these problems.
+I take responsibility only for the code readability of the front end but the rest of it was Josephine's work.